kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 A _service account_ provides an identity for processes that run in a Pod, and maps to a ServiceAccount object.
 When you authenticate to the API server, you identify yourself as a particular _user_.
-Kubernetes recognises the concept of a user, however, Kubernetes itself does **not** have a User API.
+Kubernetes recognizes the concept of a user, however, Kubernetes itself does **not** have a User API.